dlang/DIPs/DIPs/1NNN-AP.md

 If there is no prior work to be found, it must be explicitly noted here.

 ## Description
-I propose that ETI will work in the following contexts:
+Due to `.enumMember` being the same syntax as the [module scope operator](https://dlang.org/spec/module.html#module_scope_operators), I propose that ETI should use the syntax `$enumMember`.
+I'm open to discussing alternatives, but I believe that my proposed syntax represents the best compromise between convenience and compatibility.

 #### 1. Assignment statements.
 Assigning to a variable with a known type should allow ETI.